The Underlying Philosophies of Mediation

 Or is it the local Councillors or MP’s who contact the Managers who contact the Officers as a result of the complaint from the resident that the officer didn’t call the Mediation Service on their behalf for them to find out what’s going on in their case?

+The point is, it isn't down to any one particular individual or role, it is a lack of awareness of the approach being one of Parent-child and so this permeates the policies, procedures and responses of the agency.
 Wherever the cycle starts, Rescuing is occurring, reflecting a Parent-Child dynamic in the relationship that exists between the client and the agencies and those that influence or monitor the agencies.

 Some agency officers would say that some members of the public expect that of them or are not 'capable' of doing these things.
 Or their managers would expect it, or the local Councillors or MP’s would.

-They are all exhibiting Rescuer Syndrome if they do and their actions not only serve to inhibit the resolution of, or even escalate, many disputes but they also use up an enormous amount of time and resources.
+They are exhibiting Rescuer Syndrome if they do say this and their actions not only serve to inhibit the resolution of, or even escalate, many disputes but they also use up an enormous amount of time and resources.
 There is more about this phenomenon on the Communication and Conflict in the Helping Professions page.

 An Adult-Adult relationship between someone in dispute and anyone who is trying to support them in resolving that dispute is essential if the support is to be effective.
 Whether that supporter is a mediator, or a friend, or colleague or family member, etc.